syncfusion-content/maui-docs/MAUI/Cartesian-Charts/FastLine.md

 ### Anti-aliasing

-There might be some jagged lines at the edges.
-This is can be reduced using the `EnableAntiAliasing` property.
+There may be some jagged lines at the edges.
+This can be reduced by using the `EnableAntiAliasing` property.

 {% tabs %}